lexnederbragt/ten_quick_tips_live_coding/ten_quick_tips_live_coding.md

 What can work really well is when you as instructor generate the illustrations on the whiteboard as you progress through the material.
 This allows you to build up diagrams, making them increasingly complex in parallel with the material you are teaching.
-Presenting complementary information using visual and verbal representations helps learning (so-called "dual coding") (Clark, J.M. & Paivio, A. Educ Psychol Rev (1991) 3: 149. https://doi.org/10.1007/BF01320076).
+Presenting complementary information using visual and verbal representations helps learning (so-called "dual coding" [@clarkDualCodingTheory1991]).
 Diagramming helps learners understand the material, makes for a more lively workshop (you'll have to move between your computer and the whiteboard), and gathers the learners' attention to you as well.